willcray/willcray.github.io/README.md

 Credits
 -----------------
-Thank you to my classmate at UVa, [Mike Verdicchio](https://github.com/MikeVerdicchio), for helping me learn how to create this website.
+Thank you to my classmate at UVA, [Mike Verdicchio](https://github.com/MikeVerdicchio), for helping me learn how to create this website.
 His code provided an excellent framework for me to build upon.